exercism/javascript/exercises/practice/meetup/.docs/instructions.append.md

 # Instructions append

-In Javascript, the Date object month's index ranges from 0 to 11.
+In JavaScript, the Date object month's index ranges from 0 to 11.

 ```javascript
 const date = new Date('2020-06-13');